ianmolaryan/web-dev-projects/Animated-Login-Page/README.md

-Here’s an updated version for a README.md file focusing on an animated login page using only HTML and CSS:

 # Animated Login Page

 A simple yet visually appealing login page featuring smooth animations to enhance the user experience.
 This project demonstrates modern web design techniques using only HTML and CSS.